New Quantum Algorithms for Computing Quantum Entropies and Distances: Quantum States as Block-Encodings

 \subsection{Eigenvalue threshold projector}

 In this subsection, we show how to block-encode an eigenvalue threshold projector $\Pi_{\supp(A)}$ of a subnormalized density operator $A$ in another.
-We note that \cite{vAG19} also provided a technique for block-encoding eigenvalue threshold projectors in subnormalized density operators.
-The major difference is that our approach does not have any further requirements on the subnormalized density operator $A$, while \cite{vAG19} requires that $A \geq q\Pi$ for some projector $\Pi$ and the value of $q > 0$ is known in advance.
+We note that a technique for block-encoding eigenvalue threshold projectors in subnormalized density operators was also provided in \cite{vAG19}.
+The major difference is that our approach does not have any further requirements on the subnormalized density operator $A$, while the method of \cite{vAG19} requires that $A \geq q\Pi$ for some projector $\Pi$ and the value of $q > 0$ is known in advance.

 First, we introduce the notion of truncated support.
 Let $\delta > 0$ and $A$ be an Hermitian operator with spectral decomposition $A = \sum_{j} \lambda_j \ket{\psi_j} \bra{\psi_j}$.
 The $\delta$-support of $A$ is